OpenNebula/marketplace-docs/source/service/vnf.rst

 .. important::

-    The template parameter ``EXTERNAL=YES`` must be set, otherwise the alias will be configured as **internal** and additional IP address will appear in the VM.
-The parameter ``EXTERNAL=yes`` can be configured globally in the template of your virtual network to apply always and for all addresses.
+    The template parameter ``EXTERNAL=YES`` must be set, otherwise, the alias will be configured as **internal** and an additional IP address will appear in the VM.
+The usage of external NIC aliases can be also enforced for all IP addresses of the specific virtual network if the parameter ``EXTERNAL=YES`` is set directly in your `virtual network <http://docs.opennebula.io/stable/operation/network_management/>`__ template.

 Such alias can be attached to the VM (e.g., with ID 10) via command line following way: